cneben/QuickQanava/README.md

 | Protocol Buffer v3        | No                |       No                        |    Permissive   |
 | Google Test/Mock          | No                |       No                        |    Permissive   |

--  **PugiXML** is released under an MIT licence, it is compatible with *GTpo* an is included directly in the *GTpo* source tree.
+- **PugiXML** is released under an MIT licence, it is compatible with *GTpo* an is included directly in *GTpo* source tree.
 For more informations on PugiXML, see:
   - PugiXML homepage: http://pugixml.org/
   - PugiXML GitHub: https://github.com/zeux/pugixml